Have you recently had—or are planning to have—a total knee replacement?

 Leg length deficiency, or discrepancy, is simply a difference between lengths in a person’s legs.
 A leg length deficiency is typically not noticeable to the naked eye, however, doctors and physical therapists can measure limb lengths, analyze your gait, do an x-ray or a CT scan if they feel there may be a deficiency.

-How can total knee replacements cause leg length deficiencies?
+How can a total knee replacement cause a leg length deficiency?

 A knee replacement, also called knee arthroplasty or total knee replacement, is a surgical procedure to resurface the knee.
 Over 600,000 total knee replacements are performed each year.
-It’s fairly common to have a leg length discrepancy following this procedure.
+While not common, it’s possible to have a leg length discrepancy following this procedure.
 An uneven leg length can occur when the knee that’s been replaced, makes that leg slightly longer.

 What signs should I watch for following my knee replacement to see if I have a leg length deficiency?